-Your mind, more specifically, your thoughts, affect your perception and, therefore, your interpretation of reality.
+Your mind, more specifically, your thoughts, affects your perception and therefore, your interpretation of reality.
 (And here’s Why Your Perception Is Your Reality)

 I have heard that the average person thinks around 70,000 thoughts a day.
 That’s a lot, especially if they are unproductive, self-abusive, and just a general waste of energy.

-When you change your thoughts you will change your feelings as well, and you will also eliminated the triggers that set off those feelings.
+When you change your thoughts, you will change your feelings as well, and you will also eliminate the triggers that set off those feelings.
 Both of these outcomes provide you with a greater level of peace in your mind.

-The technique of interrupting and replacing is a means of reprogramming your subconscious mind.
-Eventually, the replacement thoughts will become the “go to” thoughts in the applicable situations.
-I currently have few thoughts that are not of my own choosing or a response from my reprogramming.
+I currently have a few thoughts that are not of my choosing or a response from my reprogramming.
 I am the master of my mind, so now my mind is quite peaceful.
 Yours can be too!

 Who Is Thinking My Thoughts?

-Here are four of the “squatters” in your head that create the most unhealthy and unproductive thoughts.
+Here are four of the “squatters” in your head that create unhealthy and unproductive thoughts.

-- Thoughts you have created based on you own or other peoples expectations.
+- Thoughts you have created based on your own or other peoples’ expectations

-He is motivated by fear which is often irrational and with no basis for it.
-Occasionally, he is motivated by fear that what happened in the past will happen again.
+The Worrier is motivated by fear, which is often irrational and has no basis.
+Occasionally, this person is motivated by fear that what happened in the past will happen again.

-He has no real motivation; he has poor impulse control and is run by past programming that not longer serves you, if it ever did.
+The Reactor has no real motivation and has poor impulse control.
+He is run by past programming that no longer serves you—if it ever did.

 This can be a combination of any number of different squatters including the inner planner, the rehasher, and the ruminator, along with the inner critic and the worrier.